Henry Rawlinson, 1st Baron Rawlinson: Western Front

 In September 1914, just weeks after the British entry into World War I, Rawlinson was appointed temporarily as GOC of the 4th Division of the British Expeditionary Force in France, in the place of Major General Thomas Snow, who had been injured when his horse fell on him.
+"This gave him a first, albeit brief, glimpse of stalemated trench warfare as it had developed on the Aisne.
+That appointment also proved short-lived".

 Promoted to temporary lieutenant general on 4 October 1914, he then took command of the IV Corps.

 In late September, the Belgian government formally requested British military assistance in defending Antwerp.
 IV Corps, acting under orders from the Cabinet, was chosen to reinforce the city.
 Rawlinson arrived in Antwerp on 6 October.
 It was soon obvious that the combined British, Belgian, and French forces were too weak to hold the city, and Kitchener decided on an evacuation two days later.

-IV Corps and the remnants of the Belgian Army successfully re-joined Allied forces in Western Belgium, with the Cabinet returning Rawlinson's corps to the BEF, under Field Marshal Sir John French.
+IV Corps and the remnants of the Belgian Army successfully re-joined Allied forces in Western Belgium, with the Cabinet returning Rawlinson's corps to the BEF, commanded by Field Marshal Sir John French.

 IV Corps marched into Ypres on the night of 13–14 October, where the BEF, advancing northwards, was preparing to meet the German Army.
 Located at the centre of the British line, IV Corps met the main thrust of the German attacks between 18 and 27 October and suffered heavy casualties.

-On 28 October, IV Corps was put under the temporary command of Lieutenant General Sir Douglas Haig, GOC I Corps, while Rawlinson went to England to oversee the preparation of the 8th Division.
+On 28 October, IV Corps was put under the temporary command of Lieutenant General Sir Douglas Haig, GOC I Corps, while Rawlinson went to England to oversee the preparation of the 8th Division, which would form part of his corps.
 When he returned in November the German attacks on Ypres had died down.